linebender/druid/docs/src/setup.md

 application, then it will show you how to set up a basic application, build it and run it.

 ## Setting up Druid dependencies
-In addition to including the druid library in your project
+In addition to including the `druid` library in your project

 ### Linux
-On Linux, druid requires gtk+3.
+On Linux, Druid requires gtk+3.

 On Ubuntu this can be installed with
 ```no_compile